craftcms/docs/docs/4.x/config/README.md

 ];
 ```

-Presuming your environment was evaluated to `dev`, Craft would compile a config object equivalent to:
+Presuming your environment was evaluated to `dev`, Craft would combine the `*` and `dev` keys to create a config object equivalent to:

 ```php
 return [